Rice Building: Fire

 The upper floor and roof towers were damaged by a fire in 1913 1916, or 1920 (when a fire struck River Street), depending on the source.

-Other info
+Other information

 The building was constructed on the site of Lane's Row and replaced structures on that site.
 Edgar Holloway made an etching of the building in 1974.
 The building appears in the Martin Scorsese film, based on Edith Wharton's 1920 novel, "The Age of Innocence (1993 film)" as a law office in New York City.
 The building was sold in 2016 for $800,000 to Tai Ventures.
 Rensselaer Polytechnic Institute was involved in saving and restoring the building.
 The building features pointed-arch polychrome voussoirs.
 A plan to restore the building to its original aspect with architectural features including the towers was proposed by Joseph Michael Kelly, Architect and Engineer in 2015.